rarebreed/create-base-ts/README.md

 There are a couple of options that you can pass to create-base-ts to make it more useful.

 - -r, --react will also add react, react-dom and @types definitions with webpack and dependencies
-- -t, --test \<Jest | mocha | jasmine\> The default is to use AVA.
-This will add testing library to package.json instead
+- -p, --parcel will use parcel (Only useful if -r also selected.
+Uses webpack by default)
 - -d, --deps comma separated list of additional dependencies
 - --dev-deps comma separated list of dev-dependencies
-- -o, --ts-opt key=value to be set in tsconfig.
-Can be called multiple times
-- --license <MIT, BSD-2, BSD-3, Eclipse> Defaults to Apache-2.0
+- --license <MIT, BSD-2, BSD-3> Defaults to Apache-2.0